John Schreiber (writer): Biography

-In 2015, Schreiber published the sequel to Life on the Fly entitled Catching the Stream that continues the adventures of protagonist Matthew Blake but also involves many of the supporting characters from the previous Ironwood County novels.
+In 2015 to 2020, Schreiber published Catching the Stream, the sequel to Life on the Fly.
+It continues the adventures of protagonist Matthew Blake and includes many of the supporting characters from the previous Ironwood County novels.
+He also published several ebooks: The New Jerusalem Poems that includes the play 'I AM: the Jesus Incident'; and The Shape of the Hero in Modern Fantasy.

-In 2016, Schreiber published several ebooks: The New Jerusalem Poems that includes the play 'I AM: the Jesus Incident'; his thesis The Shape of the Hero in Modern Fantasy; and began the serial The Irregulars.
-The ongoing volumes grow into a mix of metafiction and superheroes.
+Since then he has published The Highly Irregulars series, since collected into two volumes, and the "After" series, starting with Wilderness Road (2025) and When Lanterns Die (planned 2026).